orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (18th July) is that orbstat has just been added, which, initially, provides KCacheGrind compatible output for program visualisation.
+The current status (15th Aug) is that work is underway on a parallel trace hardware using ice40-HX8K hardware.
+A side effect of that is that ft2232 drivers have been integrated into orbuculum which will give you up to 12Mbps SWO sampling.
 The software runs on both Linux and OSX.
 Orbtop has recently received even more special love and it seems robust on all tested workloads, and now can produce graphs too.*